 Royal Alliance Associates provides the investment tools and platforms for its affiliate advisors, but doesn’t tell them what investment strategy to use.
 Ultimately, the way your money will be invested depends on which advisor you sign on with.

-Royal Alliance Associates does have multiple investment programs, which differ based on the types of investments that could be available for your portfolio:
+Royal Alliance has multiple investment programs, which differ based on the types of investments that could be available for your portfolio:

 |Royal Alliance Associates Investment Program Options|